G-20. Printed Books to 1800: Description & Analysis - Advance Reading List

 The Anatomy of a Book: I. Format in the Hand-Press Period.
 1991.
 30 minutes.
 Available on YouTube.

-Please note: The video is supplemented by a set that includes a workbook and facsimile practice materials.
-The workbook and facsimile materials are optional, but recommended, and will be made available for purchase to admitted students for $25.
-To purchase the set, email rbsprograms@virginia.edu.
-Please be advised that orders placed fewer than two weeks prior to the course may not arrive in time.
+The Anatomy of a Book video is supplemented by an optional study guide and facsimile practice sheets, which can be purchased from RBS for $25 by emailing rbsprograms@virginia.edu.
+Please note: orders placed fewer than two weeks prior to the course may not arrive in time.
 Additionally, students located outside of the United States must contact RBS for international shipping rates before sending payment.

 Bowers, Fredson.
 Principles of Bibliographical Description.
 Princeton, NJ: Princeton University Press, 1949; several reprint editions; paperback edition, with introduction by G. Thomas Tanselle, New Castle, DE: Oak Knoll Press, 1994.
-Anyone with a serious interest in bibliography and book history should tackle this magisterial, but challenging work at some point.
-If you have time, please read at least Chapters 5 (skipping over the finer print) and 7, and Appendix I (pp. 193-254, 269-284, 457-462; see also Gaskell, pp. 328-335 for a concise—but not fully accurate—summary of these chapters.)
+Anyone with a serious interest in bibliography and book history should tackle this magisterial but challenging work at some point.
+If you have time, please read Appendix I, then Chapters 5 (skipping over the finer print) and 7 (pp. 193–254, 269–84, 457–62; see also Gaskell, pp. 328–35 for a concise—but not fully accurate—summary of these chapters.)
 The basic concepts elucidated by Bowers will be covered in class.
 Then read (or re-read) Bowers after taking this course, by which time his discussion should make considerably more sense.

 Carter, John.
 ABC for Book Collectors.
 London: Hart-Davis, 1952.
 9th edition, revised by Nicolas Barker & Simran Thadani, New Castle, DE: Oak Knoll Press, 2016.
 Use any later edition.
-The 8th edition (2004) is available free of charge as a PDF.
+A PDF of the 8th edition (2004) is available free of charge.

 An elegant and witty guide to essential terminology, well worth reading.
 Some terms pertain to post-1800 imprints or are rarely used nowadays, but it is useful nonetheless to know these.